AkariUeda/DLAforElsagate/README.md

 1. [**Data Preprocessing**](https://github.com/AkariUeda/DLAforElsagate/tree/master/data_preprocessing): Extract/Generate low-level data (static and/or motion)
 2. [**Models**](https://github.com/AkariUeda/DLAforElsagate/tree/master/weights): Choose a model to execute a feature extraction or finetuning.
-3. [**Feature Extraction**](https://github.com/AkariUeda/DLAforElsagate/tree/master/feature_extraction):Use a Deep Learning Architecture (DLA) model to extract the features from the low-level data and pool the features into a single global  descriptor of the video.
+3. [**Feature Extraction**](https://github.com/AkariUeda/DLAforElsagate/tree/master/feature_extraction): Use a Deep Learning Architecture (DLA) model to extract the features from the low-level data and pool the features into a single global descriptor of the video.
-4. [**Classification**](https://github.com/AkariUeda/DLAforElsagate/tree/master/classification): Predict the class of the video through frames and motion vectors separatedly using SVM and fusion the frames and motion vectors scores to get a final classification.
+4. [**Classification**](https://github.com/AkariUeda/DLAforElsagate/tree/master/classification): Predict the class of the video through frames and motion vectors individually using SVM and fusion the frames and motion vectors scores to get a final classification.

 # Citation